Green Lantern: DC Universe

 A live-action Green Lantern television series was announced to be in development at HBO Max set to feature the Alan Scott, Guy Gardner, Jessica Cruz, and Simon Baz versions of Green Lantern along with an original character Bree Jarta with Finn Wittrock and Jeremy Irvine portraying Gardner and Scott respectively.
-The series will be set in multiple time periods focusing on a separate story for each of the Green Lanterns for that time.
+The series was planned to be set in multiple time periods focusing on a separate story for each of the Green Lanterns for that time.
 In October 2022, it was announced that the series had instead been extensively redeveloped into a solo project centered around John Stewart.
-In December 2022, sources claimed the series was scrapped, but James Gunn say the series is still in production.
+In December 2022, sources claimed the series was scrapped, but James Gunn said the series is still in production.
 The series' title was revealed to be Lanterns in January 2023.
 The version with Berlanti was confirmed to have been cancelled, with this new series focusing on Stewart and Hal Jordan as part of DC Studios' new DC Universe.
 In October 2024, Kyle Chandler and Aaron Pierre were cast as the DCU's Jordan and Stewart.
-The series is set to release in 2026.
+The series premiered on HBO on August 16, 2026.